c6o/docs/content/guides/provisioners.md

 ### Update/Configure Action

-After an application is installed, it may need to be re-configured, for example to link it to other applications, scale it up or down, or enable application specific features and networking options.
+After an application is installed, it may need to be re-configured, for example to link it to other applications, scale it up or down, or enable application-specific features and networking options.

 ### Web User interface